ThomasMSmit/GetGameCodes/README.md

 ## Credit ##

+### Content credits ###

+**All content, games titles, trade names and/or trade dress, trademarks, artwork and associated imagery are trademarks and/or copyright material of their respective owners.
+All rights reserved.**

+[Thegamesdb](https://thegamesdb.net/) for game titles and descriptions.

 ### Source credits ###

 [Keis Gerhardt Smit](https://github.com/KeisGSmit) for the wishlist.

 [Ken Walsh](https://github.com/kenwals) for the review model.

-[Cdkey](https://www.cdkeys.com) for the game titles and descriptions.

 ### Image credits ###